mezis/level2/README.md

 [`redis_store`](https://github.com/redis-store/redis-store/wiki/Frameworks-Configuration)
 as the second.

+If your production setup has multiple Ruby processes per server, and some free memory on servers, it can be more sensible to run one `mem_cache_store` per server plus a shared one.

 ## Behaviour

 - When reading a cache key, try reading from the first level first, then go down